-Discover how Bolt Mobility uses the Builder Extreme 3D printer to develop their 100% electric AppScooter.
+Discover how Etergo uses the Builder Extreme 3D printer to develop their 100% electric AppScooter

-Located in eco-friendly Amsterdam, Bolt Mobility is developing a fully electric scooter, with one of the highest ranges in the segment, an acceleration of 0-45 km in 3.3 seconds, with plenty of bells and whistles.
-Also, living up to its name, this scooter comes with a 7-inch touchscreen, can safely run Android apps.
+Located in eco-friendly Amsterdam, Etergo is developing a fully electric scooter, with one of the highest ranges in the segment, an acceleration of 0-45 km in 3.3 seconds, with plenty of bells and whistles.
+What is more, living up to its name, this scooter comes with a 7-inch touchscreen and can safely run Android apps.
 It’s a totally unique electric vehicle.

-To create this unique product, Bolt Mobility invested in the Builder Extreme 2000 to print large prototypes.
-These include the saddle, battery module holders, portions of the frame, and Appscooter’s seat.
+To create this innovative product, Bolt Mobility invested in the Builder Extreme 2000 to print large prototypes.
+These included the saddle, battery module holders, elements of the frame, and Appscooter’s seat.
 A large 3D printer has allowed Bolt Mobility to print these prototypes at full scale, as single pieces.

 The seat, for instance, is a large and important part of the scooter.
 They were capable of printing it within 6 days and were immediately able to perform fitting, shape and comfort tests.

 This video shows the 3D printing process of the seat, printed in PLA with a 0.8 mm nozzle, cut with Builder’s Simplify 3D profile.
 This component was created with quite a lot of support material, as it was required to be mostly hollow to accommodate a beverage crate within the seat.
 Would you like to know more about AppScooter and all of its incredible features?
 Please visit www.boltmobility.com to learn more.